Daniel-Fauland/CNN_Image_Classification_Generator/README.md

 **GUI version:** You can select your preferred option via a dropdown menu.

 ## Predict data
+**Preview images:** After choosing your directory (GUI Version only) and model (if you have more than 1) you can choose if you want to preview the images or just show the result of the predictions.

 **Command line version:** Put the images that you want to predict inside the *predict_data* folder and run [**predict_data.py**](predict_data.py).

 **GUI version:** Select the path to the images you want to predict as well as the checkpoint path and labels path.

 **Make sure your prediction data fulfills the following conditions:**
-- You put only images insides the *predict_data* directory / your desired directory if you use the GUI version.
+- The *predict_data* directory / your desired directory (if you use the GUI version) contains only images and no other files.
 - All images are either **'.png'** or **'.jpg'** or **'.jpeg'**
 - The file names contain only the following characters: **'a-z A-Z 0-9 _ - + . \*'**
 - There are no subfolders within this directory.